 - Now comes the climax, also known as the turning point.
 This should be the greatest moment of tension in your story; everything is critical, with emotion and interest peaked.
 This is make-or-break, the moment when things matter the most.

-- Finally, we have resolution.
-Don’t let the word fool you: this ending isn’t necessarily happy or sad.
+- Finally, we have resolution (or what Joe likes to call the denouement).
+Don't let the word fool you: this ending isn't necessarily happy or sad.
 It means everything has been solved, and your conclusion arrives at the place where all the events of the plot have strongly led.
 It feels final, or at least, final enough that the reader can put the book down without flipping back through the pages to see if they missed something.
-Again, this doesn’t require a happy ending.
+Again, this doesn't require a happy ending.
 It does require a satisfying one, even if you mean to continue in a sequel.
-If you’ve left any knots still tied, you’d better have a good reason why—and better make sure your reader has a clue that the answers are coming soon.
+If you've left any knots still tied, you'd better have a good reason why—and better make sure your reader has a clue that the answers are coming soon.

 Before we move on, I want to circle back and remind you that you need conflict in your story.
 A lot of authors struggle with this since conflict is by nature deeply uncomfortable.
 However, every really good story has some kind of conflict—even if that conflict is purely an internal struggle with a heavy emotion.